A Particle-in-cell Method for Plasmas with a Generalized Momentum Formulation, Part I: Model Formulation: Numerical Examples

 The setup for the test consists of a single particle with mass $m = 1.0$ and charge $q = -1.0$ whose initial position is at the origin of the domain $\mathbf{x}(0) = \left( 0, 0, 0\right)$.
-Initially, the particles have momentum components only in the $x$ and $z$ directions so as to generate so called ``cyclotron" motion.
+Initially, the particle is given non-zero momenta in the $x$ and $z$ directions so as to generate so called ``cyclotron" motion.
 We choose the initial momenta to be $\mathbf{p}(0) = \mathbf{P}(0) = \left( 1.0 \times 10^{-2}, 0, 1.0 \times 10^{-2} \right)$.
 The strength of the magnetic field in the $z$ direction is selected to be $B_{0} = 1.0$, and we ignore the contributions from the electric field, so that $\mathbf{E} = \left( 0 ,0, 0 \right)$.
-Both methods are run to a final time of $T = 30.0$ and a total of 1000 time steps are used so that $\Delta t = 0.03$.
-The position of the particle is tracked through time and plotted as a curve in 3-D. In Figure \ref{fig:single particle cyclotron}, we compare the particle trajectories obtained with each of the methods.
+Each method is run to a final time of $T = 300.0$, using a total of $1\times 10^{4}$ time steps, so that $\Delta t = 0.03$.
+The position of the particle is tracked through time and plotted as a curve in three-dimensions.
+In Figure \ref{fig:single particle cyclotron}, we compare the particle trajectories and the relative error in the Hamiltonian obtained with each of the methods.
 We note that the gyroradius for the AEM increases over time because the method is not volume-preserving.
-Over time, this causes the total energy to increase.
-In contrast, we see that the correction used in the IAEM reduces this behavior; however, the correction does not completely eliminate this behavior in the case of longer simulations as the truncation errors accumulate over time.
+Over time, this causes the total energy to increase, as substantiated by the error plots for the Hamiltonian.
+In contrast, we see that the simple correction used in the IAEM reduces this behavior; however, the correction does not completely eliminate this behavior in the case of longer simulations, as the truncation errors accumulate over time.